-It can be a surprise to learn that there is actually more than one type, or sub-type if you will, in the Rottweiler dog breed.
+It can be a surprise to learn that there is more than one type, or sub-type, in the Rottweiler dog breed.

-In this article, we are going to walk you through the origin and history of the Rottweiler breed and explain how different breed lines came to be.
+In this article, we will walk you through the origin and history of the Rottweiler breed and explain how different breed lines came to be.

-We will also take a much closer look at the controversy so you can understand where different breeders are coming from.
+We will also take a closer look at the controversy so you can understand where different breeders come from.
 Let’s start by investigating the very beginning of the popular modern Rottweiler dog breed.

 Watch a Brief History of the Rottweiler Dog Breed

-This short, interesting YouTube video gives you a fascinating visual and narrated history of how the ancient Rottweiler dog breed evolved and transitioned to become a popular modern pet dog and working canine.
+This short, interesting YouTube video gives you a fascinating visual and narrated history of how the ancient Rottweiler dog breed evolved and transitioned into a popular modern pet dog and working canine.

 Rottweilers Are a Truly Ancient Working Dog Breed

-As the American Kennel Club (AKC) explains, the Rottweiler dog breed has been traced all the way back to the time of the ancient Roman legions.
+As the American Kennel Club (AKC) explains, the Rottweiler dog breed has been traced back to the time of the ancient Roman legions.

 These mighty, sturdy dogs are descended from truly ancient Asian mastiffs, giant working dogs that specialized as drovers – herding dogs in charge of managing giant herds of livestock over long distances and often harsh weather and terrain.

-As the Roman legions patrolled their territories and expanded their holdings, they needed to bring their food (livestock) with them.
-The earliest Rottweilers served as drovers, guarding cattle and sheep and often the soldiers as well.
+As the Roman legions patrolled their territories and expanded their holdings, they needed to bring their food (livestock).
+The earliest Rottweilers served as drovers, guarding cattle, sheep, and often soldiers.